I LOVE summer with my girls home and more relaxed time together.

-But to support all that relaxing, I’ve tried to put some summer routines in place to keep everything running smoothly so that we don’t come home from the pool and have nothing to eat or that our house is a disaster that isn’t fun to spend time in.
+But to support all that relaxing, I also have to put summer routines in place to keep everything running smoothly so that we don’t come home from the pool and have nothing to eat or that our house is a disaster that isn’t fun to spend time in.

-Once summer is over, we’ll readjust these based on a new schedule, but for the summer these summer routines have kept me sane and more of a fun mom than I would be otherwise.
+These six summer routines help keep me sane and more of a fun mom than I would be otherwise.

-Monday grocery shopping.
-A good grocery shopping routine has evaded me since Ella stopped going to school part-time in January 2016.
-I finally picked Monday afternoons.
-As part of my Sunday night planning for the week, I make the weekly menu (including a bunch of slow-cooker meals for days we’re going to the pool) and grocery list and then it’s all ready for me on Monday when the girls finish up quiet time and naps.
-I do a 60 minute blitz to drive to the store, grab my groceries, get home and put everything away.
+- Monday grocery shopping.
+A good grocery shopping routine evaded me for YEARS but in the last couple of years, I’ve finally found a system that works for me.
+As part of my Sunday night planning for the week, I make the weekly menu (I use this menu planning service) and grocery list and then place a grocery order for delivery first thing Monday morning.
 Then I’ve got things for every meal for the rest of the week, plus snacks for outings.
 This has taken SUCH a massive weight off of me and means there’s actually something to make for dinner ever night.

-Twice a day house pick-up.
+- Twice a day house pick-up.
 I’m not one of those people who can just ignore a mess.
 I really need a pretty decently clean house to feel very happy, but I also don’t want to spend my whole life cleaning or make my children feel like they can’t really enjoy being at home.
 So I have dedicated times that we clean everything up.
-After lunch, we put away any games we’ve played, load up the dishwasher with the lunch dishes, and wipe down the counters with Clorox All-Purpose Clean-Up Spray and Viva Vantage Paper Towels – they are the perfect pair for keeping my house clean without a lot of effort.
-I can pick them up at Walmart for a great price, plus save extra with Ibotta (I’m all over a $1.50 cash back offer).
+After lunch, we put away any games we’ve played, load up the dishwasher with the lunch dishes, and wipe down the counters and tables (Bart is probably raising an eyebrow at this because, to be honest, I’m not the world’s best at wiping down the counter or table).
 I put the pillows back on the couch, the girls put their library books away, and everyone goes down for quiet time and naps with a clean house, which makes it much easier for me to get work done.
-And then after dinner, while Bart does the dishes, the girls and I pick up the family room mess again, wipe off the kitchen table and chairs, scrub down the counters, and get everything looking good again for the night, so that once the girls are in bed, I’m not spending my free time cleaning up the house.
+And then after dinner, while Bart does the dishes, the girls and I pick up the family room mess again, wipe off the kitchen table and chairs, and get everything looking good again for the night, so that once the girls are in bed, I’m not spending my free time cleaning up the house.
 And when I wake up the next morning, I’m greeted by a clean home, which is basically my favorite thing.

-Friday pizza and movie night.
-I love Friday movie night – it’s such a nice, calm end to the week and I don’t have to think too much about dinner because it’s the same every week.
+- Friday pizza and movie night.
+I love Friday movie night – it’s such a nice, calm end to the week and I don’t have to think too much about dinner because it’s the same every week (this is the best homemade pizza crust ever).
 Plus, because we don’t watch a ton of television, it’s totally thrilling to the girls to plop down in front of a movie as a family.
-And it’s a great excuse to snuggle up with the baby or the bigger girls on the couch.
+And it’s a great excuse to snuggle up with my girls on the couch.
 This isn’t just one of our summer routines – we keep this up all year!

-Saturday date night.
+- Saturday date night.
 It’s a lot of kid time at our house right now, so going out without the children keeps me a little more sane.
-We try to plan something fun, but frankly just going out to dinner or to a movie or meeting up with friends feels hugely luxurious, especially now that we can sneak away without the baby for a few hours.
+We try to plan something fun, but frankly just going out to dinner or to a movie or meeting up with friends feels hugely luxurious and a nice end to Saturday.

-Monday laundry.
-I do NOT want to spend my whole summer doing laundry, so even with school out, I’ve stuck pretty religiously to my routine of doing all my laundry every Monday.
-I throw in the first load on my way out the door for a run and then just keep everything cycling through all day long (one load of adult whites, one load of adult colors, one load of children’s colors, one load of children’s whites, one load of towels, and one load of sheets).
+- Monday laundry.
+I do NOT want to spend my whole summer doing laundry, so even with school out, I stick religiously to my routine of doing all my laundry every Monday.
+I throw in the first load the minute I wake up and then just keep everything cycling through all day long (one load of adult whites, one load of adult colors, one load of children’s colors, one load of children’s whites, one load of towels, and one load of sheets).
 Bart and I put our own laundry away, and then the girls help me sort and fold and put away their clothing.
-It’s so nice not to think about laundry for the next six days except for a few quick loads of pool towels during the week.
+It’s so nice not to think about laundry for the next six days except for maybe a load of pool towels and suits sometime later in the week.

 What summer routines have kept you sane when you don’t have the regular structure of school?